 Who can participate?

-Mothers and their sons age 18- to 24-months with a diagnosis of full mutation Fragile X syndrome may be eligible to participate.
+Mothers and their sons or daughters ages 18- to 36-months with a diagnosis of full mutation Fragile X syndrome may be eligible to participate.

 What will happen in the study?